1) post-trauma coaching and addiction recovery; and

 One way to achieve accountability is through customized writing assignments.
 The client is responsible for completing the assignments.
 The client is responsible for following through with writing on the assignments before next appointment.
 The assignments help reduce the “re-experiencing” in that it allows the client to write without feeling the past event, unlike verbally re-telling the event which occasionally causes the client to connect with the emotions that have been buried.

-In the process of writing, clients come up with some of their own most powerful answers, great definitions and acute accurate perceptions.
-Here is an example of a definition assignment that produced great definition done on a very important word.
+In the process of writing, clients come up with some of their own most powerful answers, great definitions, and acute accurate perceptions.
+Here is an example of a definition assignment that produced great definition done in a very important word.
 I think this word affects all survivors in his or her daily lives as well as their recovery from either trauma or addictions or both.
 That word is accountability.

 Think about this question.